What We Fund

 The Scratch Conference is an event for educators, developers, and researchers to explore the myriad ways people are creating and learning with Scratch.
 At Scratch Conferences, people from the global Scratch community meet in person to share ideas, discuss strategies, and participate in hands-on Scratch workshops.

-The conference is held at the MIT Media Lab in even-numbered years, and at other sites around the world in odd-numbered years.
+The conference is held at the MIT Media Lab in even-numbered years; the next Scratch@MIT Conference will be in 2020.
+Local organizers from around the world also host regional conferences each year.

 The Scratch Foundation invests in the Scratch Conference to strengthen and expand the global Scratch community.